Country guides

 What to buy

 Antigua is one of the only places to find lavender-coloured jade, which is turned into stunning jewellry.
-Search for wood-carved masks in Chichicastenango Market.
-Other great souvenirs include bold-coloured textiles, local pottery, and Caribbean clothing.
+Visitors can search for wood-carved masks in Chichicastenango Market; other great souvenirs include bold-coloured textiles, local pottery, and Caribbean clothing.

 What to pack